 These DIY concrete planters are simple to make in just a weekend and with materials you may already have around the house.
 They look modern with unique shapes that come straight from the recycling bin!
 Grab just a few supplies and let’s make concrete garden pots!

-At the time I didn’t write out the whole tutorial with steps and materials, so here it is:
+At the time I didn’t write out the whole tutorial with steps and materials, so here it is.
+I know you’ll enjoy this project in your garden as much as I have.

 How to Make Concrete Planters